Divide-By-0/blog/content/posts/we.md

 A more open problem is whether more complex functions can be incorporated into the functional commitment.
 This is an approachable direction that I would recommend exploring.
 I hear rumors about WE from IPA but haven't seen anything concrete about it yet.

+## Nathan's Research

+I worked with Nathan last summer on some demos and writeups, and he produced this excellent [writeup](https://hackmd.io/@novus677/ryouyz810) that builds up a technical intuition for witness encryption -- it's very well written and I recommend reading it as the next step.

+## Interesting Directions

 Here's a smattering of other directions I think would be good to explore:

 - It would also be great to get a sense of if pseudo-randomness